-A Bill of Entry is also called the Shipment Bill that defines the value of goods to be imported or exported and presented to a customs office.
+A Bill of Entry is also called the Shipment Bill or legal document that defines the value of goods to be imported or exported and presented to a customs office.
 The importer has to submit a bill of entry to the customs office for making bank remittances.

 When the goods are cleared through the EDI system, no formal Bill of Entry is filed as it is generated in the computer system.
 But importer is required to file a cargo declaration form for processing of the entry for customs clearance.
 The following documents are required to file a bill of entry: